benmckibben/queue-rules/README.md

 ### Database
 Run `make migrate` to run database migrations for the app and its dependencies.
 If you didn't specify a `DATABASE_URL`, a SQLite database will be created next to `manage.py`.

+By design, required Python or system libraries for various database engines are not included in dependencies.
+For example, if you wish to use a Postgres database, you'll need to handle installing `psycopg2` yourself.
+[Here](https://docs.djangoproject.com/en/3.1/topics/install/#database-installation) is a good reference for this from Django's documentation.

 ### Start things up and get coding
-Run the development server with `make dev-app`.
-This command will start up the app server listening on `localhost`/`127.0.0.1` at port `8000`.
+Run the development server with `make dev-web`.
+This command will start up the web server listening on `localhost`/`127.0.0.1` at port `8000`.

 You can run a development `queuerd` (the daemon that looks at users' listening activity and applies rules) by running `make queuerd`.